-Thus the color model allows to eliminate the gap, but still the distribution of eigenvalues λ in the complex plane remains different from the spectra of real networks shown in Fig. 1: the structures prominent in real networks are not visible, and eigenvalues in the gap are concentrated only on the real axis or close to it.
+Thus the color model allows to eliminate the gap but still the distribution of eigenvalues $\lambda$ in the complex plane remains different from the spectra of real networks shown in Fig. 1: the structures prominent in real networks are not visible, and eigenvalues in the gap are concentrated only on the real axis or close to it.

-VI CONCLUSION
+VI.
+CONCLUSION

-In this work we performed numerical analysis of the spectra and eigenstates of the Google matrix \mathbf{G} for several real networks.
-The spectra of the analyzed networks have no gap between first and second eigenvalues, in contrast with commonly used scale-free network models (e.g. AB model).
+In this work we performed numerical analysis of the spectra and eigenstates of the Google matrix G for several real networks.
+The spectra of the analyzed networks have no gap between first and second eigenvalues, in contrast with commonly used scale-free network models (e.g., AB model).
 The spectra of university WWW networks are characterized by complex structures which are different from one university to another.
 At the same time, PageRank of these university networks look rather similar.
 In contrast, the Google matrices of vocabulary networks of dictionaries have spectra with much less structure.

 These studies show that usual models of random scalefree networks miss many important features of real networks.
 In particular, they are characterized by a large spectral gap, which is generally absent in real networks.
-We attribute the physical origin of this gap to the known property of small-world and scale-free networks that only logarithmic time (in system size) is needed to go from any node to any other node (see e.g. [9]).
+The absence of this gap has been linked to the presence of community structures in the network [8,9,20,26].
+In the language of dynamical systems, the physical origin of this gap can be related to the known property of small-world and scale-free networks that only logarithmic time (in system size) is needed to go from any node to any other node (see, e.g., [10]).
 Due to that, the relaxation process in such networks is fast and the gap, being inversely proportional to this time, is accordingly very large.
 In contrast, the presence of weakly coupled communities in real networks makes the relaxation time very large, at least for certain configurations.
-Therefore, it is desirable to construct new random scale-free models which could capture in a better way the actual properties of real networks.
+An interesting future investigation would be to use algorithms for community detection (such as the ones reviewed in [27]), in order to assess the precise link between the distributions of eigenvalues of the Google matrix and the community structures for the networks considered.
+It is also desirable to construct new random scale-free models which could capture in a better way the actual properties of real networks.
 The color model presented here is a first step in this direction.
-We note that Ulam networks built from dynamical maps can capture certain properties of real networks in a relatively good manner [20, 25].
-In these latter networks, it is possible to have a delocalization of the PageRank when α or map parameters vary; we didn't observe such feature here.
+We note that Ulam networks built from dynamical maps can capture certain properties of real networks in a relatively good manner [22,28].
+In these latter networks, it is possible to have a delocalization of the PageRank when $\alpha$ or map parameters vary; we did not observe such feature here.

-Indeed, our data show that the PageRank remains localized for all values of $\alpha > 0.3$.
-We also showed that the use of the fidelity as a new quantity to characterize the stability of PageRank enables to identify a stability plateau located around $\alpha = 0.5$.
+Indeed, our data show that the PageRank remains localized for all values of $\alpha > 0.3$ .
+We also showed that the use of the fidelity as a quantity to characterize the stability of PageRank enables to identify a stability plateau located around $\alpha = 0.5$ .

 We think that future investigation of the spectral properties of the Google matrix will open new access to identification of important communities and their properties which can be hidden in the tail of the PageRank and hardly accessible to classification by the PageRank algorithm.
-Furthermore, the degeneracies at various values of λ and the characteristic patterns directly visible in the spectra of the Google matrix should allow to identify other hidden properties of real networks.
+Furthermore, the degeneracies at various values of $\lambda$ and the characteristic patterns directly visible in the spectra of the Google matrix should allow to identify other hidden properties of real networks.